aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 _Packages can appear multiple times in the dependency graph, at different versions._

-It simplifies the package manager because the package manager does not have to resolve version conflicts to arrive at a single version that will work across the entire dependency tree, and report a usable error if fails to do so.
+It simplifies the package manager because the package manager does not have to resolve version conflicts to arrive at a single version that will work across the entire dependency tree, and report a usable error if it fails to do so.
 In the presence of version ranges, this is an open research problem, which NPM conveniently sidesteps.

 ### The Feature